CDLUC3/ezid/templates/doc/apidoc.2.rst

 Test DOI identifiers resolve through the universal DOI resolver (\http://dx.doi.org/), but do not appear in any of DataCite's other systems.
-Test DOI identifiers registered with CrossRef appear only in CrossRef's test server (\http://test.crossref.org/), and are prefixed there with 10.15697.
-For example, test identifier doi:10.5072/FK2TEST will appear as doi:10.15697/10.5072/FK2TEST in CrossRef.
+Test DOI identifiers registered with Crossref appear only in Crossref's test server (\http://test.crossref.org/), and are prefixed there with 10.15697.
+For example, test identifier doi:10.5072/FK2TEST will appear as doi:10.15697/10.5072/FK2TEST in Crossref.

 All user accounts are permitted to create test identifiers.
 EZID also provides an "apitest" account that is permitted to create only test